Flying-Acorn/Soil-SDK-Unity/docs/Installation.md

 <img src="./images/FA_Build_Settings2.jpeg" width="800" alt="Set store FA_Build_Settings.asset" />

+### Build Settings Configuration

+- **StoreName**: Select the target store for your build (e.g., GooglePlay, AppStore, CafeBazaar).
+This ensures analytics and other services are configured correctly for the platform.
+- **EnforceStoreOnBuild**: When enabled, the build process will prompt you to select a store if none is set.
+The build will fail if you cancel the selection dialog without choosing a store.
+This ensures proper store attribution for analytics tracking.

 ## Installation Complete

 Your Soil SDK is now installed and configured!
 You can start integrating services.
 We recommend beginning with the [Core module](./core/Integration.md) for basic setup, then add other modules as needed.
 See the [Services overview](./README.md#services) for all available integrations.